 Almost all the remaining, mostly British, soldiers moved to the Rhine near the Oude Kerk to make the crossing.
 Unfortunately many did not survive this trip.

 In 2003, a small monument was erected at the place where the men boarded the small boats manned by engineers.
 Unfortunately this monument is not normally accessible from the Oude Kerk and the path leading from the church which is known as ‘Kerkpad’ in Dutch.

-A commemoration at night on the 26th of September near the river, marks the end of all Airborne memorials in the Airborne region in September.
+A commemoration at night on the 25th of September near the river and a silent march at 21.00 hrs, marks the end of all Airborne memorials in the Airborne region in September.